samvdjagt/wvdquickstart/Modules/ARM/StorageAccounts/readme.md

 ### Parameter Usage: `azureFilesIdentityBasedAuthentication`

 The `azureFilesIdentityBasedAuthentication` parameter accepts a JSON object providing the identity based authentication settings for Azure Files with the "directoryServiceOptions" property to specify the directory service used.
-Allowed values for that property are "None", "AADDS" or "AD" to respectively disable the identity based access for file shares, enable it for Azure Active Directory Domain Service (AAD DS) or for Active Directory (AD).
+Allowed values for that property are "None", "Azure AD DS" or "AD" to respectively disable the identity based access for file shares, enable it for Azure Active Directory Domain Service (AAD DS) or for Active Directory (AD).

 In case of AD additional properties are required to be specified in the "activeDirectoryProperties" object as shown in the example below.